pepopowitz/stevenhicks.me/README.md

 ## Generate content

-### Note
+### Post

 ```
-yarn new:note some-note-name
+yarn post:new some-article-name
 ```

-Generates it at notes/YYYY/MM/some-note-name.md
+Generates it at blog/YYYY/MM/some-article-name.md